Volunteer With Us

 Thank you for understanding and respecting this!

-Yes and No. During the course of this Online Volunteer Orientation you will learn about two types of volunteer opportunities – 1) Direct-Service opportunities that have direct contact and interaction with survivors of human trafficking and 2) Non-Direct Service opportunities that do not have direct contact and interaction with survivors of human trafficking.
+Yes and No. During the course of this Online Volunteer Orientation you will learn about two types of volunteer opportunities - 1) Direct-Service opportunities that have direct contact and interaction with our residents and 2) Non-Direct Service opportunities that do not have direct contact and interaction with our residents.

 By Arizona State Law and Accreditation Requirements, there are extensive background check and fingerprint clearance card requirements of volunteers who have direct contact and interaction with survivors.